The Best Forex Swing Trading Strategy: A Fundamental Approach

 Burdened by a dovish Central Bank (cutting rates), recession fears, or political instability.

 By pairing strength against weakness, you align your trade with the natural flow of capital in the global economy.
-This isn't speculation—it's following the money.
+This isn't speculation.
+It's following the money.

 Instead of guessing, check your dashboard.
-Which Central Bank is the most hawkish?
+Which central bank is the most hawkish?
 Which is the most dovish?

 Example Setup